mattdesl/texture-region/README.md

 ## `flip(u, v)`

 Flips the UV coordinates on either or both axes. `u` and `v` are booleans specifying whether to flip that axis.

+## AMD Filtering Fix

+This includes a fix for 1x1 regions, pushing the UVs closer to texture center.
+Without this, some AMD GPUs will have strange texture artifacts (noted in LibGDX docs).
+You can disable this fix by setting `TextureRegion.FIX_AMD` to false.

 ## License